snoopy100/Database/README.md

-Database
-testingSQL branch is for learning jdbc and h2
+vaadin branch is for migrating/rewriting project to work with vaadin and spring boot for hosting online